 According to the World Health Organization (WHO), if we consider the people who are hard of hearing, this number then goes up to 466 million, or five percent of the world population.
 The WHO further estimates that by 2050, more than 900 million people, or one in 10, will be deaf or hard of hearing.

 We’ve taken a look at the current market for interpreting.
 Most companies offer onsite, video remote interpreting (VRI) and over the phone interpreting (OPI) for various international languages.
 However, when looking at the companies featuring in The Nimdzi 100, we find there is a gap.
-Only seven out of the top 10 interpreting companies offer sign interpreting as part of their services.
+Only seven out of the top 10 interpreting companies offer sign language interpreting as part of their services.

 |Company||Country||National sign language||Other sign languages||VRI||Onsite|